juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 Another important point to not is that two volumes need to be determined at the same time.
 Systole (contracted) and Diastole (expanded).
 I tried two approaches for determining which frames where Systole and Diastole.
 The first was the frame with total volume max and min.
 Second was to find the image with the larges area and use that frame as diastole.
 Then within that series look for the smallest area and use that frame as systole.
 The second approach is probably what doctors do but somehow the first approach was more stable and worked better with the calibration step that followed.
 My guess the reason is that the first approach is more consistent.
-It structurally a bit too low for systole and a but too high for diastole.
+It structurally a bit too low for systole and a bit too high for diastole.
 This signal can easily be picked up by the gradient boosting procedure that I used for calibrating the volumes.

 ## Calibration
 From the labels to the segmenter to the volume computation there were plenty of opportunities to introduce systematic errors.
 The traindata for the competition provided the "real" volumes as determined by the cardiac specialists.
 It would be wasteful to not use this data to improve the estimations.
-During a "calibration" step I tried to detect and mitigate such systematic error by using a gradient boosting regressor with the raw estimations and same extra features.
+During a "calibration" step I tried to detect and mitigate systematic error by using a gradient boosting regressor with the raw estimations and same extra features.
 I tried a lot of features that had great potential for predicting the error.
 Examples are the amount of "unsureness" of my segmenter expressed in low probability pixels, the biggest slice, the number of dropped slices etc. However it turned out that the regular features provided in the dicom files provided the most benefit.
 Next to the raw predictions other helpful features were age, sex, angle, slice-thickness and slice-count.

 There were a number of targets that could be regressed on.
-To volume, the ratio between real volume and estimated volume and the error (residual).
+The volume, the real/estimated ratio and the error (residual).
 The last one gave the best improvements.
 The gradient boosting regressor tried to predict the error in the estimation given all the features.
-With the prediction of that error I could adjust my estimation and this led to a better overall score.
+With the prediction of that error I could adjust my estimation and this led to a better overall estimation.
 To avoid the risk of overfitting it was necessary to train the segmenter in folds.
 For more information about two level models [this](http://mlwave.com/kaggle-ensembling-guide/) is a nice guide.
-Training diffent folds slowed everything down quite a bit but in the end I think it was well worth the effort.
+Training different folds slowed everything down quite a bit but in the end I think it was well worth the effort.
 Below is a table of the improvements in mean absolute errors.

 As can be seen the MAE improved by 1 ml which was quite a bit.
-On the leaderboard the calibration step provided a boost in the score of around 0.0005 which could exactly mean the difference between #3 and #4 on the leaderboard.
+On the leaderboard the calibration step provided a boost in the score of around 0.0005 which is almost the difference between #3 and #4.

 ## Submission
 Kaggle came up with an evaluation function which I came to like very much.
 This was the [Continuous Rank Probability Score](http://www.eumetcal.org/resources/ukmeteocal/verification/www/english/msg/ver_prob_forec/uos3b/uos3b_ko1.htm).
 Next to an accurate prediction you also had to tell how sure you were of your prediction.